-Hello, my dear reader!
-In this article, I would like to share the solution that I came up with during the development of the Angular application for Salesforce, using RemoteActions, StaticResources and DEV mode, without waiting for the resources to be deployed to Salesforce.
-This article will not tell you how to do something like this, but will give an answer how to use the solution which I prepared for you.
+Hi, I’m Aleksandr Havrylov, a front-end developer at Synebo.
+I want to share the solution that I came up with during the development of the Angular application for Salesforce, using RemoteActions, StaticResources, and DEV mode, without waiting for the resources to be deployed to Salesforce.
+This article will show you how to deploy an Angular app to Salesforce without suffering and pain.

 Prerequisites / Requirements

-Anyways, here is what we get from Angular+Salesforce stack:
+Here is what we get from the Angular+Salesforce stack:

-Before deployment on production we should edit VisualForce page and so on again and again
+- Before deployment on production, we should edit the VisualForce page and so on again and again

-The first thing we need is a Tula to deploy the project to Salesforce, and during the search I found this post.
-I made a decision to stop at gulp-jsforce-deploy is a plugin for deploying prepared packages to Salesforce using JSforce's Metadata API.
-This is exactly what we need!
-Easy to use and only 3 relations with simple script for deployment which is a common thing for those who have already worked with MavensMate.
+We first need a Tula to deploy the project to Salesforce, and during the search, I found this post.
+I decided to stop at gulp-jsforce-deploy, a plugin for deploying prepared packages to Salesforce using JSforce’s Metadata API.
+This is exactly what we need – easy-to-use and only 3 relations with a simple script for deployment, which is typical for those who have already worked with MavensMate.

 The .env configuration file